diagreifier/diagreifier/README.md

 ## 🚀 Originality & Pioneer Vision

-diagReifier is not a simple code converter; it is the first **contextual and intelligent translation engine** for mobile ecosystems.
+diagReifier is not a simple **mobile development tool**; it is the first **contextual and intelligent translation engine** for mobile ecosystems.
 Its radical originality lies in its ability to understand the *intention* behind the code, not just its syntax.

 - **Pioneer of “Code Aware”** — unlike basic tools, diagReifier analyses architecture, dependencies and patterns to produce native-idiomatic code, not an awkward copy.
 It does not convert lines; it migrates concepts.
 - **Dual intelligent core:**